Updated on December 14th, 2025 Posted In: Garden Trends & Design

 10 creative ways to improve your winter garden

-If you put some effort into planting a winter garden, it can really lift your spirits when you look outside.
+A winter garden can really lift your spirits when you look outside.

 It’s too easy to let a garden become a bit of a dumping ground between November and February.